acezxn/PathTracker/README.md

 ### Robot simulator

-- Simultes pure pursuit algorithm
+- Simultes pure pursuit and ramsete algorithm
 - Customized lookahead search algorithm to allow overlapped paths
 - Record the scene and export to png and gif